Spend any time in the Illawarra and you will see that we LOVE our canine pals!

 Whether they are small, white fluffy ones, big, fat slobbery ones… Here at Parents Guide Illawarra, we see fur babies out and about everywhere!

 We’re extremely lucky in the Illawarra, to have full and un-leashed access to some of the area’s most beautiful beaches and parks.
-So, grab your pooch, kids if they are willing, a handful of poop scoop bags and check out some of the great family-friendly options available to you and your four-legged family member.
+Grab your pooch, (and kids if they are willing) and check out some of the best family friendly dog walks in Wollongong and the Illawarra!

 For unlimited off-leash action without any restrictions, the following beaches are a must visit.
 It’s worth remembering that dog beaches are often un-patrolled, so take extra care if you have your kiddywinks with you or if your dog’s a swimmer.